 - Start with the whole talk written down if that helps you but then break it down into headline points so that you are not reading from a script.
 Each headline can be put on a card.
 If it makes you feel more confident you can still have the whole talk with you as a back-up. - Look directly at the audience and pause at points in your talk. - Look towards the back of the hall so that your head is held high.
-If you look down, people will not be able to hear you. - Practise your talk so that you are sure about the timings. - Check that you have an example of evidence for each of your arguments. - Make sure you can give at least one reason why someone might disagree with you.
-This will prepare you to argue back rationally rather than simply giving an emotional response. - Ask a friend or relative to listen to your talk and to ask you questions. - Do not speak too quickly.
+If you look down, people will not be able to hear you. - Practise your talk so that you are sure about the timings. - Check that you have an example of evidence for each of your arguments. - Make sure you can give at least one reason why someone might disagree with you, and have a rational counterargument included in your talk. - Ask a friend or relative to listen to your talk and to ask you questions. - Do not speak too quickly. - Try to relax; if you are talking about a subject that interests you and matters to you, let your passion for the topic come through.